Kalan-Lab/lsaBGC/README.md

 cd lsaBGC/

 # 2. create conda environment using yaml file and activate it!
+# For a much faster installation replace "conda" in the following
+# commands with "mamba" (after installing mamba in your base conda
+# environment)
 conda env create -f lsaBGC_env.yml -p /path/to/lsaBGC_conda_env/ conda activate /path/to/lsaBGC_conda_env/